AlmeroSteyn/AlmeroSteyn.github.io/_posts/2017-03-23-accessible-react-navigation.markdown

 {% endhighlight %}

-So, now we have an application that can navigate to three routes, is properly connected to **Redux** and uses **Bootstrap CSS** for some style.
+So, now we have an application that can navigate to three routes, is properly connected to **Redux** and uses **Bootstrap CSS** for some style. *The use of Bootstrap is entirely optional and not required for this solution to work*

-So, how can we get our application to tell screen readers when a new page has been loaded by the router.
-And as it turns out, we find our solution in HTML.
+How can we get our application to tell screen readers when a new page has been loaded by the router?
+As it turns out, we find our solution in HTML itself.

 **The magic of ARIA live regions**

 As it turns out, making accessible web pages is far from new.
-Much thought has gone into it by the folks who write the specifications and those who build the browsers we use.
+Much thought has gone into it by the folks who write the HTML specifications and those who build the browsers we use.
 And therefore the **Web Accessibility Initiative - Accessible Rich Internet Applications** or
 **WAI-ARIA** recommendation was created by the WC3.
 You can read about it on the
 <a href="https://www.w3.org/TR/wai-aria/" target="_blank">WAI-ARIA recommendation page</a>.
-To go through the entire thing falls
+To go through the entire document falls
 way way WAY WAY WAY beyond the scope of this article.
 But we will make use of
 <a href="https://www.w3.org/TR/wai-aria/states_and_properties#attrs_liveregions" target="_blank">ARIA live regions</a>.

 Basically, these HTML attributes allow us to communicate directly with screen readers.
-Neat, hey?
+Pretty cool, don't your think?

 An **ARIA live region** is a part of your HTML that will notify screen readers of changes in the content of the HTML.

-In short, we need put the following HTML somewhere on our page:
+In short, to solve our problem we need put the following HTML somewhere on our page:
 {% highlight javascript %}
  <div role="status"
       aria-live="polite"